“The important work of moving the world forward does not wait to be done by perfect men”

 You could argue that the media heightens their extraordinariness to make them more captivating and glamorous.
 I believe that’s an element of it, but not the whole picture: I think we actually want celebrities to have an other-worldly quality to them, not just to make them more captivating, but so that we don’t suffer the envy that would otherwise occur if we thought their accomplishments were within reach.

-It is no coincidence that we envy our slightly higher paid co-workers while we happily sit and admire the billionaire entrepreneurs streamed into our homes every night.
+It is no coincidence that we envy our slightly higher-paid co-workers while we happily sit and admire the billionaire entrepreneurs streamed into our homes every night.

 It's not my place to tell you what you can or cannot do.
-But it is worth just recognising that the main difference between you and those "perfect people" you aspire to be like is, ironically, their ability to embrace imperfection, endure suffering, persist against setbacks, stay poised in uncertainty, and override self-doubt.
+But it is worth just recognizing that the main difference between you and those "perfect people" you aspire to be like is, ironically, their ability to embrace imperfection, endure suffering, persist against setbacks, stay poised in uncertainty, and override self-doubt.

 The Greeks called it hubris.
 It has been called sinful pride, which is, of course, a permanent human problem.
 The person who says to himself ‘yes I will be a great philosopher and I will rewrite Plato and do it better’ must sooner or later be struck down by his grandiosity, his arrogance and especially in his weaker moments will say to himself ‘who?
 Me?’
 And think of it as a crazy fantasy or even fear it as a delusion.
 He compares his knowledge of his inner private self with all its weakness, vacillation and shortcomings with the bright shining perfect and faultless image he has of Plato.
 Then of course he’ll feel presumptuous and grandiose.
 (What he doesn’t realise is that Plato, introspecting, must have felt just the same way about himself but went ahead anyway, overriding his doubts about himself.)